Jane Hutt: Ministerial roles

 Following the Assembly's creation in 1999 she immediately became Health Minister.
 She remained in post until January 2005 when she was removed from the position, following strong criticism over long hospital waiting lists.
 An independent report showed that even though waiting list time targets were higher than in England and Scotland, Hutt had still failed to meet them.
 As a result, she faced criticism from all the major political parties in Wales, with the strongest coming from within her own party.
 As a result, her position became untenable, as some became worried that the problems could even damage the case for further Welsh devolution.

 She became Minister for Assembly Business and Chief Whip, with additional responsibility for Openness in Government; Communications Strategy; co-ordinating Government policy in relation to children and Equality of Opportunity.
 In the first Cabinet of the Third Assembly, she was appointed Minister for Budget and Assembly Business (31 May 2007).
 In the coalition, Cabinet announced on 19 July 2007 she became Minister for Children, Education, Lifelong Learning and Skills.

 She left the government during the November 2017 reshuffle, but returned as Chief Whip thirteen months later under new First Minister Mark Drakeford.
-She is the only MS to have served as a Minister in every Welsh Government to date.
+She is the only MS to have served as a Minister in every Welsh Government to date, serving in the cabinet of six First Ministers.

+Hutt was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for political and public service.